 being upfront with you.
 Once you have completed our

-course program, you have already taken all the exams needed in order
+course program, you have already completed all the exams needed in order

-for you to receive your certification and CMBP designation.
+for you to receive your Medical Billing Certification and CMBP designation.

 Q: Who developed this course?

 A: The course was developed by Medical Billing Business Owners, Practice Management Software Developers and Industry Related Marketing Specialists.

 Q: Do you Provide References?